mhguo1/TRAPD/README.md

 	We highly recommend annotating the case and control data in the same way.

-**1) Creating a SNP file**
+**1a) Creating a SNP file**
 A SNP file maps qualifying variants to each gene.
 Qualifying variants are variants that you think may be pathogenic (usually, rare protein-altering variants).
 You can create a separate SNP file for your cases and controls, or you can make the same SNP file.
 The SNP file has two columns: 1) Column 1 is your gene name, and 2) Column 2 is a comma separated list of variants assigned to that gene.
 A variant can be assigned to multiple genes.
 The header for this file is: "#GENE SNPS".

 To create the SNP file, you must have an annotated vcf from which you define your gene names.
-The vcf does not need to have any genotypes.
+The vcf does not need to have any genotypes (i.e., can be a sites-only vcf).

 python make_snp_file.py --vcffile $vcffilename --genecolname $genecol --outfile $outfilename